karpathy/llama2.c/README.md

 ## unsorted todos

+- delete the export_meta_llama_bin.py and export_meta_llama_hf_bin.py files. instead, import both of these into a proper model.py Transformer instance, and then export using the export script as usual.
+- migrate the code to work with the new versions export and deprecate the original .bin files
+- support Llama 2 7B Chat models and tune run.c to Chat UI/UX
 - make it easier to add a new dataset with not too much pain
-- should calculate freq_cis online in the script run.c instead of loading them
-- int4/8 quantization
+- int8 quantization
-- export the model in a more sensible output format with a proper header, etc.
-- support Llama 2 7B Chat models and tune run.c to Chat UI/UX
 - llama2.cu investigate and merge
 - (LoRA) finetuning and export of Llama 2 models